Life Membership is the highest honour that QORF can bestow and Life Members will be held in the highest esteem.

 “To reach individuals and families involved in outdoor recreation and adventure tourism independently, in addition to the current client base of organisations, clubs and their members.”

 Rob Simson was a pioneer of Outdoor Education in Queensland: introducing environmental studies into the curriculum; leading school excursions to Carnarvon Gorge; establishling the Outdoor Education Centre at Maroon Dam (MOEC), forming the Outdoor Educators Association of Queensland and developing orienteering in Australia.
-Rob celebrated his 80th birthday on Thursday 26th May 2016.
+Rob passed away on 15 July 2018 in Brisbane.

 “Venerate the natural landscape and show this love of the natural world to others.
 I did my thesis on Landscape Aesthetics – it was first study I know of that addressed the issue of the value of landscapes as a resource – not just for recreation but for scenic aspects”